 Breast Cancer Screening: "A mammogram is an x-ray of each breast to look for cancer.
 How long has it been since you had your last mammogram?"
-(Calculated below among women age 50 to 74 indicating screening within the past 2 years.)
+(Calculated in the following chart among women age 50 to 74 indicating screening within the past 2 years.)

 Cervical Cancer Screening: "A Pap test is a test for cancer of the cervix.
 How long has it been since you had your last Pap test?"
-(Calculated below among women age 21 to 65 indicating screening within the past 3 years.)
+(Calculated in the following chart among women age 21 to 65 indicating screening within the past 3 years.)

 Colorectal Cancer Screening: "Sigmoidoscopy and colonoscopy are exams in which a tube is inserted in the rectum to view the colon for signs of cancer or other health problems.
 How long has it been since your last sigmoidoscopy or colonoscopy?" and "A blood stool test is a test that may use a special kit at home to determine whether the stool contains blood.
 How long has it been since you had your last blood stool test?"
-(Calculated below among both genders age 50 to 75 indicating fecal occult blood testing within the past year and/or sigmoidoscopy/colonoscopy [lower endoscopy] within the past 10 years.)
+(Calculated in the following chart among both genders age 50 to 75 indicating fecal occult blood testing within the past year and/or sigmoidoscopy/colonoscopy [lower endoscopy] within the past 10 years.)